SylvainRomiguier/cards-boardgame/README.md

 # cards-boardgame

-Fullstack GraphQL/React cards boardgame with mikro-orm and postgresql.
+GraphQL server for multiplayercards boardgame "Love Letter" with mikro-orm and postgresql.